Pteratato/Spindle-Stories/craig-2.md

 I hesitate; Madison is right, it is a bit unsafe, and did I just witness a theft?
 I look around, but no one seems to notice anything, and Colt Herzwin is still dancing around with his trumpet.
 I cast a glance at the tall man from Boston, but he’s staring at his phone now, bobbing his head slightly in time to the music.

 “Dad?”
 Madison presses, and I don’t know what to say.

-What should Craig do about the thief?

-1) Madison is right; it’s time to go home.

-2) Keep Madison on the phone but follow the thief – maybe it’s a misunderstanding.

-3) Try to get Colt’s attention; even if it interrupts the performance, he’d want to know.

-4) Alert the tall man from Boston, surely he can think of something.